drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ## Project Overview

 In this project we use machine learning techniques to predict obesity levels based on various factors (such as age, gender, height, and weight) and lifestyle habits (e.g. eating patterns, exercise, smoking, and water intake).
-To do so we analyze the dataset titled  "Estimation of Obesity Levels Based On Eating Habits and Physical Condition” (https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition).
+To do so we analyze the dataset titled  ["Estimation of Obesity Levels Based On Eating Habits and Physical Condition” ](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition).
 The dataset contains 16 features and 2111 observations.

 ### Team members